How Long Does Pre Workout Last? Everything You Need to Know

 When Should You Take Pre-Workout?

-Before getting to this question, let’s understand how long does it take pre workout to kick in.
+Before getting to this question, let’s understand how long it take pre workout to kick in.
 According to medical experts, the two most active ingredients – caffeine and arginine would take about an hour to 1.5 hours to kick in.

 So, you can consume pre-workout foods an hour before your workout.